-Data starting from the 1970’s clearly shows that oral contraceptives induce depletions of nutrients which are likely to contribute to several common side effects.
-There are a number of books, reports, research papers, and weekend seminars with their sole focus as exploring the influence of these depletions and their potential ramifications for women health.
+Data starting from the 1970s clearly shows that oral contraceptives induce the depletion of nutrients which are likely to contribute to several common side effects.
+There are a number of books, reports, research papers, and weekend seminars with their sole focus on exploring the influence of these depletions and their potential ramifications for women’s health.
 The data can be disturbing due to the widespread use of oral contraceptives as well as the general belief that they are generally benign drugs.

 In order to make the benefit of taking oral contraceptives outweigh any possible risks, appropriate and personalized dietary supplements should be considered by clinicians.
 Otherwise, vitamin deficiency symptoms may be mistaken for additional disorders – creating an environment where polypharmacy is the norm – accelerating nutrient depletions further, while also opening the door for even further side effects and medication.

-If you eat ample nuts, fruits and vegetables, it is possible to support levels of these nutrients naturally.
+If you eat ample nuts, fruits, and vegetables, it is possible to support levels of these nutrients naturally.
 But medications can deplete the body of nutrients to a higher degree than what diet can balance – making supplementation the next best choice.
 A prenatal supplement may provide wide-reaching support and you can use that as the hub by which you spoke off additional supplementation.

 When you choose medications, there is ultimately a cost-benefit analysis to consider.
 Personalized supplementation through a professional trained in clinical nutrition can help ensure that you get the best from both conventional and natural therapy options.
-These supplements are generally recognized as safe and can be reasonably affordable – making them preferred candidates of safe, first-line options of clinical support when taking medications for other reasons.
+These supplements are generally recognized as safe and can be reasonably affordable – making them preferred candidates for safe, first-line options of clinical support when taking medications for other reasons.

 A professional is important to ensure you are taking the right form and dosage of particular nutrients that match your situation – not because of a textbook read-out.

-For more information on vitamins and minerals depleted by birth control, check out The Pill Problem by Ross Pelton, PhD (affiliate)
+For more information on vitamins and minerals depleted by birth control, check out The Pill Problem by Ross Pelton, PhD.